Selling a House With Code Violations? Review Your Options

 Does the homeowner need to fix code violations in order to sell?

 Whether or not you must fix a code violation in order to sell your home depends on where you live and what the problem is.
-Many issues do not have to be fixed in order to sell your home, but some state or local authorities may require certain safety issues to be corrected before transfer of property.
+Many issues do not have to be fixed to sell your home, but some state or local authorities may require certain safety issues to be corrected before transfer of property.
 Check with city hall, the building department, or your real estate agent to find out what must be addressed.

 In addition, the buyer’s lending company may dictate if code violations must be fixed before purchase.
 For example, FHA loans typically won’t allow buyers to purchase properties with unpermitted converted garages or outdated electrical panels.
 This could become a negotiating point with the buyer.